af6140/kong-plugin-shopify-webhook-request/README.md

-#Kong plugin template
+# Kong plugin shopify-webhook-request

-This repository contains a very simple Kong plugin template to get you up and running quickly for developing your own plugins.
+The plugin is to verify inbound [shopify webhook request](https://help.shopify.com/api/getting-started/webhooks#verify-webhook).

 This template was designed to work with the `kong-vagrant` [development environment](https://github.com/Mashape/kong-vagrant).
 Please